vpukas/php-ews/README.md

 $ews = new Client($server, $token, $version);
 ```

-The `Client` class takes four parameters for its constructor:
+The `Client` class takes three parameters for its constructor:

 * `$server`: The url to the exchange server you wish to connect to, without
   the protocol.
 Example: mail.example.com.
 If you have trouble determining the